Ibiza: Development

 Since the early days of mass tourism on the island, there have been a large number of development projects ranging from successful ventures, such as the super clubs at Space and Privilege, to failed development projects, such as Josep Lluís Sert's abandoned hotel complex at Cala D'en Serra, the half-completed and now demolished "Idea" nightclub in Sant Antoni, and the ruins of a huge restaurant/nightclub in the hills near Sant Josep called "Festival Club" that only operated for three summer seasons in the early 1970s.
 The transient nature of club-oriented tourism is most obvious in these ruins scattered all over the island.
-Local artist Irene de Andrès has tackled the difficult issue of the impact of mass tourism on the island local landscapes, both natural and cultural, in an ongoing project called "Donde nada ocurre" (Where nothing happens).
+Local artist Irene de Andrès has tackled the difficult issue of the impact of mass tourism on the island local landscapes, both natural and cultural, in an ongoing project called Where nothing occurs, in Spanish “donde nada ocurre”.

 In 2013, Ibiza property prices generally remained above market value, and many of the development projects on the island have now been completed or continue, as well as some new projects announced at the end of 2012.
 Since 2009, Ibiza has received an increase in the number of tourists every year, with nearly 6 million people travelling through Ibiza Airport in 2012.
 The summer season has become concentrated between June and September, focusing on the "clubbing calendar" which is currently booming.
 In recent years, the luxury market has dramatically improved, with new restaurants, clubs, and improvements to the marina in Ibiza Town.

 Ibiza's increased popularity has led to problems with potable water shortages and overrun infrastructure.
-This has led to the imposition of a "Sustainable Tourism Tax" which went into effect on 1 July 2016.
+This has led to the imposition of a Sustainable Tourism Tax which went into effect on 1 July 2016.
 Minister of Tourism Vincente Torres stated in an interview in 2016 that the government has instituted a moratorium on building in certain areas.
 He said that with almost 100,000 legal tourist beds and about 132,000 inhabitants on the island's 572 km2, not much more tourism can be supported.